noaione/yuusha-shoukan-ln/sources/v08/chapter3x1.md

 toc: true
 ---

-# Intermission: Six Kings —Preparing for the Six Kings Festival
+# Intermission: Six Kings — Preparing for the Six Kings Festival

 The 8th Day of the Wind month.